tbrowder/Text-Utils/README.md

     say normalize-string($s, :c<n>) # OUTPUT: «1\n2\n3␤»

-Notice that in the normaalization routines, spaces (' ') are always normalized, even when tabs and newlines are normalized separately.
+Notice that in the normalization routines, spaces (' ') are always normalized, even when tabs and newlines are normalized separately.

 ### sort-list